Regulating Greed Over Time in Multi-Armed Bandits: Introduction

-In this work, we consider a simple but effective way to model a time-dependent effect on the rewards, which is that the static rewards for all the possible choices (the so-called \emph{arms}, e.g. the ads shown on a website) are multiplied by a known time series, the \textit{reward multiplier} $G(t)$.
-Even in this simple case, we can intuitively see how exploiting when the reward multiplier is high and exploring when it is low can lead to better performance.
-The reward multiplier approach is general, and can encode ``micro-lock" (i.e., playing many times the same arm in one round) or ``lock" periods (i.e., playing the same arm in a sequence of rounds) where the prices can not change, but the purchase rate has dynamically changing trends.
+In our setting, the behavioral information about customers is distilled so that it takes the form of a \textit{reward multiplier} $G(t)$, where we assume $G(t)$ is known or can be well-estimated before the decision is made at time $t$. $G(t)$ should be thought of as the number of customers in the store on day $t$.
+If $G(t)$ is not known but could be well-approximated, the regret bounds weaken accordingly.

+The new algorithms, that take advantage of knowing $G(t)$, are not a simple extension of the $\varepsilon$-greedy algorithm and the UCB algorithm.
+They anticipate the number of customers and choose how much exploration to allow at that timestep.
+Some multiplier functions will work better than others for regulating greed over time, but the theorems provided will reveal when the cumulative regret will be high due to the form of $G(t)$, which (as we mentioned) is known in advance.

 As a result of the reward multiplier function, theoretical regret bound analysis of the multi-armed bandit problem becomes more complicated, because now the distribution of rewards depends explicitly on time.
 We not only care \textit{how many} times each suboptimal arm is played, but exactly \textit{when} they are played.
-For instance, if suboptimal arms are played only when the reward multiplier is low, intuitively it should not hurt the overall regret; this is one insight that the classic analysis cannot provide.
+For instance, if suboptimal arms are played only when the reward multiplier is low, intuitively it should not hurt the overall regret.
+A strength of our theorems is that they tell us when and when not to use our algorithms, depending on the multiplier function; for some multiplier functions we can determine in advance when the algorithms are likely to produce large regret.

-The standard algorithms are not able to be used for the setting in which the rewards are altered by the multiplier function (i.e. in case of ``micro-lock" times).
-This is because they would incorrectly estimate the mean rewards of the arms. \\